puppylinux-woof-CE/puppylinux-woof-CE.github.io/arch.md

   * AMD Opteron, Athlon X2 and later are 64 bit processors

-  * Intels Pentium 4 Prescott gain 64 bit support in 2004.
+  * Intel's Pentium 4 Prescott gained 64 bit support in 2004.
     Pentium D and later are 64 bit processors with the exception of some Atom processors ("Diamondville" and some others).